TM-SunnyDay/vscode-to-lowercase-name/README.md

 # To lowercase name

-_✨ Use css cascade layers in Nuxt ✨_

 **English** | [简体中文](./README.zh-CN.md)

 A convenient tool for non-native English speakers, let those annoying all capital words take their original form!